 Lehman Brothers Inc. has provided investment banking, financial advisor and other services to the Company, for which services Lehman Brothers Inc. has received fees.
-In addition, Lehman Brothers Inc. is acting as lead underwriter for the concurrent Notes Offering, and Lehman Brothers Commercial Paper Inc., an affiliate of Lehman Brothers Inc., is the Arranger and Syndication Agent under the Senior Credit Facilities, a substantial portion of which will be refinanced with net proceeds of the Offerings.
-After the completion of the Common Stock Offering and assuming that the Underwriters' over-allotment option is exercised, the Lehman Partnership will beneficially own % of the outstanding capital stock of Holdings and will be able to significantly influence the business and the affairs of the Company with respect to matters requiring stockholder approval.
-See "Management--Directors and Executive Officer" and "Ownership of Capital Stock".
+In addition, Lehman Brothers Inc. is acting as lead underwriter for the concurrent Common Stock Offering, and Lehman Brothers Commercial Paper Inc., an affiliate of Lehman Brothers Inc., is the Arranger and Syndication Agent under the Senior Credit Facilities.
+After the completion of the Common Stock Offering and assuming that the Underwriters' over-allotment option is exercised, the Lehman Partnership will beneficially own % of the outstanding capital stock of Holdings.
+By virtue of such ownership, the Lehman Partnership will be able to significantly influence the business and affairs of the Company with respect to matters requiring stockholder approval.
+See "Management -- Directors and Executive Officers" and "Ownership of Capital Stock".

-Because Lehman Brothers Inc. is an "affiliate" of the Company under the Conduct Rules of the National Association of Securities Dealers, Inc. (the "NASD") and Lehman Brothers Commercial Paper Inc. is a lender under the Senior Credit Facilities and may receive a significant portion of the proceeds from the Offerings, will act as "qualified independent underwriter".
-In accordance with the Conduct Rules of the NASD, the price at which the Common Stock will be distributed to the public will be established at a price no higher than that recommended by in its capacity as a qualified independent underwriter.
+Because Lehman Brothers Inc. is an "affiliate" of the Company under the Conduct Rules of the National Association of Securities Dealers, Inc. (the "NASD") and Lehman Brothers Commercial Paper Inc. and BancAmerica Robertson Stephens are lenders under the Senior Credit Facilities and may receive significant portions of the proceeds from the Offerings, will act as "qualified independent underwriter".
+In accordance with the Conduct Rules of the NASD, the yield at which the Notes will be distributed to the public will be established at a yield no lower than that recommended by in its capacity as a qualified independent underwriter.